Big Bay Boom: Legal issues

 Starting in 2010 the future of the fireworks show has been called into question due to threatened legal action by the Coastal Environmental Rights Foundation, which claims that additional pollution and environmental permits are required for fireworks displays.
 The Foundation to date has not filed any legal action against the Big Bay Boom, proceeding instead with a series of legal actions against a fireworks show in La Jolla.

 2012 incident

-In 2012, a show presented by Garden State Fireworks went awry.
-On Wednesday, July 4, 2012, 7,000 fireworks, intended for a 17-minute display, discharged prematurely and simultaneously from all four barges and the pier.
+The Wednesday, July 4, 2012 show, coordinated by Garden State Fireworks, went unexpectedly awry, with around 7,000 shells intended for a 17-minute display, discharged prematurely and simultaneously from all four barges and the pier.
 The entire cache exploded in less than a minute.

-The coordinated fireworks are triggered by computer, and the premature discharge was blamed on a corrupted computer file.
+The coordinated fireworks are triggered by a computer, and the premature discharge was blamed on a corrupted computer file.
 There were no injuries; workers on the barges took refuge in metal shelters designed for their protection.
 Garden State Fireworks apologized and promised to do a future show for free.
 The accident went viral on the internet.